-&lt;sup>5 UNASUR is de facto seeking to act as a unified regional bloc rather than as national entities in its representation at the World Health Assembly, just as the EU negotiates as a bloc on behalf of its MS.
+&lt;sup>6 UNASUR is de facto seeking to act as a unified regional bloc rather than as national entities in its representation at the World Health Assembly, just as the EU negotiates as a bloc on behalf of its MS.

-&lt;sup>6 Author's interview with Fausto Lopez, Senior Official at UNASUR Health Council, 30 July 2012; and with Senior Official at the Ministry of Health in Ecuador, 30 July 2012
+&lt;sup>7 Author's interview with Fausto Lopez, Senior Official at UNASUR Health Council, 30 July 2012; and with Senior Official at the Ministry of Health in Ecuador, 30 July 2012 by the WHO in conjunction with other American regional organisations (Caribbean Community (CARICOM), Central American Integration System (SICA), MERCOSUR and UNASUR).
+Fourth, at the 68th World health Assembly UNASUR presented concerted motions on neglected diseases, and the need to work globally more actively in reduction of poverty and food programmes within the framework of social determinants of health (ISAGS 2015).

-&lt;sup>7 For details, see UpsideDown News at http://upsidedownworld.org/main/ecuador-archives-49/4875-ecuador-pushes-for-greater-south-south-cooperation-and-stronger-public-disability-assistance-policies
+&lt;sup>8 For details, see UpsideDown News at http://upsidedownworld.org/main/ecuador-archives-49/4875-ecuador-pushes-for-greater-south-south-cooperation-and-stronger-public-disability-assistance-policies